-Inhaled: Harmful by inhalation, and is an inhalation irritant.
-Symptoms may include headache, irritation of nose and throat and increased secretion of mucous in the nose and throat.
-Other symptoms may also become evident, but they should disappear after exposure has ceased.
+Inhaled: Harmful by inhalation, and is a possible inhalation irritant.
+Symptoms may include headache, irritation of nose and throat and increased secretion of mucus in the nose and throat.

 Long Term Exposure:

 Chronic toxicity: Rats given high amounts of 2,4-D in the diet for 2 years showed no adverse effects.
 Dogs fed lower amounts in their food for 2 years died, probably because dogs do not excrete organic acids efficiently.
 A human given a total of 16.3 g in 32 days therapeutically, lapsed into a stupor and showed signs of incoordination, weak reflexes, and loss of bladder control.